Koray Karaman

 $ ls -lah /etc/zabbix/zabbix_agentd.d/

-If there isn't any configuration file, create userparameter_mysql.conf
+If there isn't any configuration file, create userparameter_mysql.conf file and just copy and paste;

 # For all the following commands HOME should be set to the directory that has .my.cnf file with password information.